Judge in Alaska upholds Biden administration's approval of the massive Willow oil-drilling project

-The company has the right to develop its oil and gas leases in the reserve “subject to reasonable restrictions and mitigation measures imposed by the federal government,” Gleason wrote.
-She added that the U.S. Bureau of Land Management's analysis of alternatives was consistent with the policy objectives of the petroleum reserve and the stated purpose and need of the Willow project.
+The company has the right to develop its leases in the reserve “subject to reasonable restrictions and mitigation measures imposed by the federal government,” Gleason wrote.
+She added that the alternatives analyzed by the U.S. Bureau of Land Management as part of its review were consistent with the policy objectives for the petroleum reserve and the stated purpose and need of the Willow project.

-Environmental groups have raised concerns about planet-warming greenhouse gas emissions from Willow and argued that federal agencies failed to consider how increased emissions from the project could affect ice-reliant species such as the polar bear, Arctic ringed seals and bearded seals, which already are experiencing disruptions due to climate change.
+The groups that sued over the project raised concerns about planet-warming greenhouse gas emissions from Willow and argued that federal agencies failed to consider how increased emissions from the project could affect ice-reliant species such as the polar bear, Arctic ringed seals and bearded seals, which already are experiencing disruptions due to climate change.

+Gleason said an agency environmental review “appropriately analyzed the indirect and cumulative” greenhouse gas emissions impacts of the project.

-Erik Grafe, an attorney with Earthjustice, who was involved in one of the cases, called the ruling disappointing but said, “We are entirely confident in our claims, and are considering all legal options including an appeal to the higher court.”
+Erik Grafe, an attorney with Earthjustice, which represented several environmental groups in one of the cases, called the ruling disappointing and said an appeal was planned.

+Bridget Psarianos, an attorney with Trustees for Alaska, which represents Sovereign Inupiat for a Living Arctic and environmental groups in the other lawsuit, called Gleason's decision “bad news not just for our clients but for anyone who cares about the climate and future generations.”

+“There is too much at stake to gloss over the harm this project will do,” Psarianos said.
+"We will remain standfast in working with our clients to protect the Arctic from this devastating project today and in the weeks, months, and years ahead.”

 ConocoPhillips Alaska had proposed five drilling sites, but the Bureau of Land Management approved three, which it said would include up to 199 total wells.
 The project could produce up to 180,000 barrels of oil a day at its peak.
 Using that oil would produce the equivalent of at least 263 million tons (239 million metric tons) of greenhouse gas emissions over Willow's projected 30-year life.